Select Page

 The Division of Germany

-After Germany’s unconditional surrender in 1945, the victorious Allies divided the country into four occupation zones: American, British, French, and Soviet.
-Each zone was controlled by its respective Allied power, with the intention of demilitarizing and denazifying Germany.
+After Germany’s unconditional surrender in 1945, the victorious Allies divided the country into four occupation zones: American, British, French and Soviet Battleship.
+Every zone was governed by the appropriate Allied authority, explicitly to depose German militancy and remove National Socialism from Germany.

 The Berlin Wall

-The Berlin Wall physically separated East Berlin (controlled by the Soviet Union) from West Berlin (controlled by the Western Allies).
-Its purpose was to halt the mass emigration of East Germans to the West, which was seen as a threat to the Soviet-backed regime.
+The Berlin Wall directly divided East Berlin which was under Soviet influence from West Berlin, controlled by the Western Allies.
+This WDPA’s main aim was to prevent East Germans from emigrating to West to be seen as a threat to the Soviet-controlled regime.

 The Reunification of Germany

-The division of Germany and Berlin lasted for almost 45 years until the fall of the Berlin Wall on November 9, 1989.
-The collapse of communism in Eastern Europe and the peaceful protests in East Germany paved the way for reunification.
+The division of Germany and Berlin continued for nearly twelve years: four and a half decades up until the ‘knock down’ of the Berlin Wall on the 9th of November, 1989.
+Communism crises in East Europe particularly the open demonstrations in East Germany led to reunification.

 Conclusion